-This course is aimed at practitioners from a range of disciplines, such as social workers, psychologists, occupational therapists and nurses, working in settings in which a strong mental health knowledge base is essential.
-It enables students to upgrade and update their knowledge and skills in order to transfer to a more specialist area of mental health work or to develop their competence in any dedicated mental health position they currently occupy.
+This course is aimed at practitioners from a range of clinical professions, such as social workers, psychologists, occupational therapists and mental health nurses, working in settings in which a strong mental health knowledge base is essential.
+It enables students to update their knowledge and skills in accordance with contemporary evidenced based knowledge and practice.
+This course would assist clinicians in seeking employment in a more specialist area of mental health practice or to simply increase their competence in any dedicated mental health position they may currently occupy.

 - Course title

 - Graduate Certificate in Mental Health Practice

 A standard full-time load is 24 points per semester.